 Contact a Workplace Attorney Today

 Do you feel that your rights in the workplace have been violated by your employer?
 Are you worried that you are being targeted with multiple drug tests?
-If so, it’s time to take legal action with help from the team of Scott J. Sternberg & Associates, P.A.
+If so, it’s time to take legal action with help from the team of Sternberg / Forsythe, P.A.
 Contact the office at 561-687-5660 to schedule an appointment today.